The Truth about Technical Indicators in the stock market

 Apple Stock Chart upper bollinger band hammer candlestick example

 I discuss various tips and tricks regarding Japanese Candlesticks and my favorite patterns in the article Keep in mind technical analysis is most reliable when you have a cluster of signals, in the example above it's the stock hitting the lower Bollinger band, as well as the formation of a bottoming hammer candlestick.
-Both of these signals indicate a bottom is forming, which means a bounce may occur.
+Both signals indicate a bottom is forming, which means a bounce may occur.
 That is the type of setup you want to look for (multiple signals confirming a direction).

 Conclusion